 - 1. The Partnership.
-This MOU is entered into by and between the ACPS and APD: - a.
+This MOU is entered into by and between the Alexandria City School Board and the Alexandria Police Department: - a.
 Recognizing that school safety and security is best achieved with the collaboration of law enforcement and school administrators, - b.
 Having regard, the Alexandria Police Department staff as professional law enforcement partners, - c.
-Whereas the ACPS Board of Education, under VA code 22.1-280.2:3 requires school boards who employ SROs to establish a memorandum of understanding) with the local law enforcement agency, - d.
-Recognizing, that the 2020 General Assembly passed House Joint Resolution No. 91 affirming the state's commitment to diversity and safeguarding the civil rights and dignity of all Virginians, - e.
+Whereas the VirginiaBoard of Education, under VA code 22.1-280.2:3 requires school boards who employ SROs to establish a memorandum of understanding with the local law enforcement agency, - d.
+Recognizing, that the 2020 General Assembly passed House Joint Resolution No.91 affirming the state's commitment to diversity and safeguarding the civil rights and dignity of all Virginians, - e.
 Recognizing, that ACPS makes an enduring commitment to ensure that students and staff are respected for their diversity, dignity and self-worth, - f.
 Having regard, ACPS commits to ACPS Strategic Plan 2025 which identifies racial equity as a strategic imperative, - g.
 Having regard, ACPS and APD share a common goal to maintain professional law enforcement services and support of the schools for the benefit of Alexandria generally, including both the schools and the City.